Are you willing to challenge the police to help them improve?

 Individuals who can commit to regular active discussions alongside other community representatives.

-If you’re interested in shaping the way policing is delivered in Essex and ensuring your community has a voice, fill in the form below and email it to us, or find out more from the diversity unit by calling 101, then asking for ext 130072.
+If you’re interested in shaping the way policing is delivered in Essex and ensuring your community has a voice, please complete our application form or find out more from the diversity unit by calling 101, then asking for ext 130072.